The following conditions of entry apply to all patrons entering GIO Stadium Canberra

 Bay 6 on the Western side of GIO Stadium is a designated no-alcohol area.

 No Smoking Policy

 For the comfort of patrons within GIO Stadium, a non-smoking policy is in place for all seated areas, thoroughfare and concourse areas.
-Patrons may smoke in the dedicated areas around the forecourt perimeter of the stadium and away from the main pedestrian thoroughfares.
-Bins are provided on the forecourt level to extinguish cigarettes.
+This non-smoking policy includes the use of electronic cigarettes (personal vaporisers).

 All persons entering GIO Stadium are advised that: